qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_gui.rst

 |

-Under |kde| Linux KDE, you'll find more tools in :menuselection:`Settings` menu such as :menuselection:`Panels -->`, :menuselection:`Toolbars -->` and :guilabel:`Toggle Full Screen Mode`.
+Under |kde| Linux KDE, you'll find more tools in the :menuselection:`Settings` menu such as :menuselection:`Panels -->`, :menuselection:`Toolbars -->` and :guilabel:`Toggle Full Screen Mode`.